nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3,...
 * Ensure that `ai/` prefix is used before the image path (note that `ai/` is not part of your path)
-* A default image is used by default
+* Initially, a default image is used for a contact
 * After an image is added, if the application is unable to retrieve the image (e.g. erroneous manual edit of addressbook.json or the saved images) then it will revert to the default image

 Examples: